The frustration

 The emotion of childhood was gone.
 It had been replaced by a mechanical calculation: how many boosters to hope to find something beautiful?
 The answer was always too many.

-Classic boosters are built on a simple model: sell volume, dilute value, create hope without guaranteeing.
+Classic boosters are built on a simple model: sell volume, dilute value, foster hope without guaranteeing.
 Frustration is not a bug — it's the model.
 You buy hope, not the card.

 Hugo had had enough.
 He wanted to rediscover what childhood had taught him: that a card can be beautiful without being rare.
 That opening can be intense without being a lottery.
 That pleasure shouldn't depend on luck.